 Sausages made at a family butcher in the Black Forest are the main draw at this lively, centrally-located mini-chain of German deli-cafés.
 For breakfast, they serve hearty leberkäse rolls with mustard.
 This German speciality — literally meaning ‘liver cheese’ — is traditionally made from minced corned beef, pork, bacon and onions baked into a loaf until crusty.
 To drink, there’s Union hand-roasted coffee.

 Herman Ze German,19 Villiers Street WC2, 33 Old Compton Street W1 and 43 Charlotte Street W1

-Thomasina Miers’s buzzy, vibrantly decorated Mexican chain, with branches all over London, serves breakfast in its Great Portland Street restaurant.
-There’s a colourful range of traditional and modern dishes, such as huevos rancheros (here, blue corn tortillas with fried eggs, frijoles and red and green sauces), Mexican scrambled eggs, breakfast baps with smoked salmon or bacon, breakfast burritos and that 21st century cult classic, avocado toast.
+Thomasina Miers’s buzzy, vibrantly decorated Mexican chain, serves breakfast in its Great Portland Street restaurant.
+There’s a colourful range of traditional and modern dishes, such as huevos rancheros (here, blue corn tortillas with fried eggs, frijoles and red and green sauces), Mexican scrambled eggs, breakfast burritos and that 21st century cult classic, avocado toast.
 Don’t miss sweetcorn fritters topped with avocado mash, roast chipotle salsa, slow-roast tomatoes and crema.
 Delicious drinks include Mexican hot chocolate, and freshly pressed juices and smoothies, such as one made with almond milk chia seeds, dates and bananas.